niWiki/photo-gallery/README.md

 If you like doggies - go search for them!
 If you like rabbits - go search for them!
+If you like cats - go search for them!
 You have pre-defined searches with most favourite images.